redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 ### Skip Verifier (used by Livestorm)

-[Livestorm](https://support.livestorm.co/article/119-webhooks) sends webhooks, but does not sign them with a secret.
+[Livestorm](https://support.livestorm.co/article/119-webhooks) sends webhooks but doesn't sign them with a secret.

 Here, you can use the `skipVerifier` -- or choose not to validate altogether, but setting up to `verifyEvent` would let you quickly change the verification method if their changes.